Understanding Suspect Clicks and the Suspect Clicks Filter

 What are suspect clicks?

 A suspect click refers to an email click performed by a machine, often to verify the safety of a link or display a link preview.
+These types of clicks happen within all email service providers

 Inbox providers, some 3rd-party security software, and carriers use bots or non-human interactions to click links in emails before any human user.
 This helps the providers protect users from phishing by ensuring the links are safe and not a malicious URL.
-Suspect clicks are more common when sending to domains with an increased need for security, such as those belonging to businesses, government agencies, and financial and educational institutions.
+Suspect clicks are more common when sending to domains with an increased need for security, such as those belonging to government agencies, financial institutions, and educational institutions.
 Senders with a history of positive engagement are less inclined to feel the impact of suspect clicks, but no one is immune.

 These clicks can impact your analytics because they give a false sense of engagement to a subscriber.
 It may appear that a subscriber clicked the link in an email because they were interested in the content, but in reality, a machine performed the click and the user did not perform the action.